 • is my criticized behavior the result of my damage, or a disability (ADD, dyslexia), because of a recent trauma, a change in meds?…..

-OR are you being actually misjudged & you just want to kill?
-NOW, ACoAs tend —
+OR are you actually being misjudged & you just want to kill?
+ACoAs :

-• to get enraged when accused wrongly – as kids no one took our side or want to hear our explanation of reality, there was no justice….
+• get enraged when accused wrongly – growing up there was no justice, no one took our side or wanted to hear an explanation of our reality….
 AND

-• we feel terrified when accuse rightly! because as kids we got severely punished, often unfairly, in a way which left us deeply alone, nor did we don’t get help to learn what we did wrong & how to correct it!
+• feel terrified when accuse rightly! – as kids we got severely punished, often unfairly, leaving us feeling deeply alone.
+Nor did we get the right info to learn what we did wrong & how to correct it!

-2. With due consideration, decide if you agree with the critic’s ideas.
+2. With due consideration, decide what you think of the criticism

 a.
 If you do not agree, either wholly or in part, take the time to form your reasons, based on intuition, experience & positive information.
 You may or may not choose to express this to your critic, depending on how important it is to your well-being or to your work, & depending on whether the person is dangerous or not – to your livelihood or health

-• Consider how you can apply the offered suggestion to your communication or actions.
+IMP: Consider how you can apply the offered suggestion to your actions or way of communicating.
 Whatever you choose to change must be suited to your personality, abilities & current circumstances.

 • Once you’ve made a change, note how it has helped or hindered you.
 Was it a good, neutral or bad outcome?
 How does it feel?

-ACoAs have a hard time knowing the difference between the + & – kind.
+ACoAs have a hard time knowing the difference between the + & – types.
 In either scenario always try to remember that you can use criticism to your advantage.